 How is technical assistance provided?

-Technical assistance generally starts after a discussion, with the intended recipient, about a plan for attaining prequalification.
-This may be followed by a three- to five-day visit from a technical expert to the recipient's premises.
-The visit will begin with an audit (evaluation of current deficiencies), and be followed by consultation on the plan of corrective action, and any needed training, In the case of technical assistance to manufacturers, a review is organized of existing quality documentation for an FPP that it is intended to submit for prequalification, and agreement reached on data completion, if necessary.
+Following receipt of a Letter of Agreement, technical assistance is initiated with a discussion with the intended recipient about a plan for attaining prequalification.
+This may be followed by a three‒ to five‒day visit from a technical expert to the recipient's premises.
+The visit will begin with an audit (evaluation of current deficiencies) and be followed by consultation on the plan of corrective action and on any needed training.
+In the case of technical assistance to manufacturers, a review of existing quality documentation for an FPP that it is intended to be submitted for prequalification is organized, and an agreement reached on data completion, if necessary.
 Advice on data completion can be organized by correspondence.
-Where appropriate, the national medicines regulatory authority can be invited to participate in the technical assistance.
+Where appropriate, the national regulatory authority (NRA) may be invited to participate in provision of technical assistance.

-Technical assistance is provided free of charge but recipients may be requested to contribute towards the local costs associated with the visits of technical assistance experts.
-Given that resources that WHO has available for provision of technical assistance are limited, the use and potential impact of those resources is maximized by:
+Technical assistance is provided free of charge, but recipients may be requested to contribute towards the local costs associated with the visits of technical assistance experts as described above.
+The following conditions apply:

-- combining provision of technical assistance with capacity building of other parties, for example, by inviting NMRA inspectors to participate in or observe audits.
+- provision of technical assistance with capacity building of other parties may be combined, for example, inviting NRA inspectors to participate in or observe audits

 WHO ensures that the confidentiality of commercially-sensitive and other information obtained during provision of technical assistance is respected.
-The observations and recommendations of technical experts (but excluding those specifically addressed to WHO) are shared with the recipient.
-Any information obtained during provision of technical assistance can be made available to third parties only with the recipient's consent.
+The observations and recommendations of the technical experts are shared with the recipient (but excluding those specifically addressed to WHO).
+Any information obtained during the provision of technical assistance can be made available to third parties only with the recipient's consent.

-Technical assistance is deemed successful if it enables a recipient to submit an API or FPP dossier for prequalification evaluation and pass initial screening, and/or successfully undergo WHO inspection without any critical or a high number of major observations.
-In so doing, the recipient will have improved the quality of its API or FPP products, or its testing services, and reduced its time to prequalification.
+Technical assistance is deemed successful if it enables a recipient to submit an API or FPP dossier for WHO prequalification and pass the initial screening and/or successfully undergo WHO inspection without any critical or a high number of major observations.
+In so doing, the recipient will have improved the quality of its API or FPP, or its testing services, and reduced the time to prequalification.